Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 Understanding what your customers will value is the first part of determining how you can thank them.
 Then, look into what you have available to offer as a thank you.
 Matching what your customers' value with what you can provide is the key to an effective appreciation strategy.

-Once you’ve taken stock of what you’d like to offer customers, it’s time to put it in your budget and make sure you can afford it.
+Once you’ve taken stock of what you’d like to offer your customers, it’s time to put it in your budget and make sure you can afford it.
 For each type of appreciation tactic you’d like to explore, decide how much it would cost for one customer (ie. the cost of 1 sticker or free shipping) and then decide how many customers you’d like to appreciate with that specific tactic.

 Knowing your profit margins is really important when it comes to offering discounts.
 A 30% discount code might be more than you can afford on some of your products or services.
 If you share a discount code to all of your followers on Facebook, plan for many of them to take you up on it and don’t discount products below cost.